- Apply nowThe program starts once a year

 Oxford University research with C. elegans

-Which genes play a role in regulating cell growth and division?
+Which genes play a role in the regulation of stem cell divisions?
 What happens when something goes wrong?
-Discover how cancer develops with research using a model organism: the worm Caenorhabditis elegans (C. elegans).
+As a 3rd-year Biomedical Research student you can discover how cancer develops using a model organism: the microscopic worm Caenorhabditis elegans (C. elegans).

 In your 3rd year you specialize in your chosen topic.
-Choose from molecular plant biology, biomedical research or biotechnology.
+Choose from biomedical research, biotechnology, molecular plant biology or neuroimmunology.
 Then you complete an internship focused on this area.
 Put your knowledge and skills to the test in a professional life science lab.
 This experience will be a great asset to future employers.

 Choose your specialization